ArthurJWH/GLOW/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) for details.